 12.25pm – Lunch, Tina

-Andrew Graham – Head of Alipay New Zealand and Leo Len, Tourism Business Development Manager, ANZ
+Andrew Graham – Head of Alipay New Zealand and Leo Len, Tourism Business Development Manager, Alipay Australia New Zealand

-Alibaba is the world’s largest retailer and e-commerce company.
-It’s also one of the largest internet and AI companies, one of the biggest venture capital firms, and one of the biggest investment corporations in the world.
-Their mission is to make it easy to do business anywhere, enabling businesses to transform the way they market, sell, operate and improve efficiencies.
-Find out about the ecosystem in which Alibaba operates and the inspiring future it sees for tourism, utilising technology and creating an environment to drive both increased tourism and a streamlined customer experience for Chinese guests.
+Alibaba is the world’s largest retailer and e-commerce company, and through its mission to make it easy to do business anywhere, it enables businesses to transform the way they market, sell, operate and improve efficiencies.
+In New Zealand, Alibaba and its mobile payments subsidiary, Alipay, are focused on bringing New Zealand businesses and Chinese consumers closer together.
+Find out about the ecosystem in which Alibaba operates and the inspiring future it sees for New Zealand’s tourism sector, by utilising technology to enhance its appeal as a tourist destination and create a world class experience for Chinese visitors.

 Lightning Lab Tourism is a three-month business acceleration programme focused on building a sustainable innovation ecosystem for the future of tourism in New Zealand.
 The programme brings together a cohort of early-stage ventures and project teams from the tourism industry who will aim to solve the productivity, cultural, environmental and social challenges for the sector.
 The teams have crammed two years’ worth of business development into just three months and in this short and sharp session, you’ll hear from a handful of the inaugural cohort of Lightning Lab Tourism.